Scattershot multiboson correlation sampling with random photonic inner-mode multiplexing

-Furthermore, the RFM technique allows to exploit the advantages of frequency multiplexing, e.g.\ substantially increasing the single-photon generation probability, while at the same time avoiding the losses connected with the need for phase modulators to shift the photons heralded at a random frequency to a fixed frequency.
-This dramatic reduction of losses enables a scaling up of boson sampling experiments to photon numbers not achievable with fixed frequency multiplexing techniques \cite{GrimauPuigibert2017_HeraldedSinglePhotons}.
-In addition, the maximum number $k$ of central frequencies is only limited by the detector resolution according to Eq.~\eqref{eq:conditionsintegrationtime}.
-As an example, given a frequency resolution of \SI{1}{\giga\hertz} and a time resolution of \SI{10}{\pico\second}, it is possible to sample over $k \sim 10$ different central frequencies.
-On the other hand, in fixed frequency multiplexing the maximum number $k$ is limited by the maximum frequency shift allowed by the phase modulators.

-\paragraph{Scattershot Multiboson Correlation Sampling (SMBCS) with input photons injected at random times.} We now consider the case where the $N$ input photons in Eq.~\eqref{eq:SinglePhotonState} are generated with the same frequency ($\omega_s=\omega_0\ \forall s\in\mathcal{S}$) but at random different times $\{t_s\}$ from one sample to another by employing the random time multiplexing (RTM) technique in Fig.~\ref{fig:fig2}a.
+\paragraph{Scattershot Multiboson Correlation Sampling (SMBCS) with input photons injected at random times.} We consider first the case where the $N$ input photons in Eq.~\eqref{eq:SinglePhotonState} are generated with the same frequency ($\omega_s=\omega_0\ \forall s\in\mathcal{S}$) but at random different times $\{t_s\}$ from one sample to another by employing the \textit{random time multiplexing (RTM)} technique in Fig.~\ref{fig:fig2}a.
 Here, the input photons are the signal photons of pulsed SPDC sources heralded at random times by time-resolved detections of the idler photons.
-Remarkably, by allowing random input times, this RTM technique is not affected by any losses associated with the optics required in standard time-multiplexing to generate the photons at fixed times (e.g.\ multiple delay lines and optical switchers) \cite{Pittman2002_Singlephotonspseudodemand,Kaneda2015_Timemultiplexedheraldedsinglephoton}.
-Multiphoton interference at the interferometer output can be obtained by ``erasing'' any time distinguishability via frequency-resolved measurements as depicted in Fig.~\ref{fig:fig2}b.
+Remarkably, by allowing random input times, this RTM technique is not affected by any losses associated with the optics required in boson sampling experiments based on standard time-multiplexing to generate the photons at fixed times (e.g.\ multiple delay lines and optical switchers) \cite{Pittman2002_Singlephotonspseudodemand,Kaneda2015_Timemultiplexedheraldedsinglephoton}, enhancing therefore substantially the experimental scalability to higher photon numbers.